albertometelli/albertometelli.github.io/_pages/jobs.md

 * Links to 1–2 papers from your previous work that you are most proud of.
 * Any other documents relevant to your application.

-Please apply by <b><s>May 31, 2025</s></b> <b>June 22, 2025</b>.
-I expect to review applications and begin interviewing shortlisted candidates in late June.
-If you do not receive a response by the end of June, it means you have not been shortlisted.
+Please apply by <b><s>June 22, 2025</s></b> <b>August 31, 2025</b>.
+I expect to review applications and begin interviewing shortlisted candidates at the beginning of September.
+If you do not receive a response by the end of September, it means you have not been shortlisted.

 PhD Positions